ryanlundqvist/ryanlundqvist.github.io/README.md

 ### Portfolio/Personal Website

-Hey there, this is my portfolio/personal website, which is a work-in-progress where I will upload information about myself.
+This is my portfolio/personal website, which is a work-in-progress where I will upload information about myself.